microsoft/language-server-protocol/protocol.md

 ### Content Part

 Contains the actual content of the message.
 The content part of a message uses [JSON-RPC](http://www.jsonrpc.org/) to describe requests, responses and notifications.
 The content part is encoded using the charset provided in the Content-Type field.
-It defaults to 'utf-8', which is the only encoding supported right now.
+It defaults to `utf-8`, which is the only encoding supported right now.
+> **Changed** Prior version of the protocol used the string constant `utf8` which is not a correct encoding according constant (see [here](http://www.iana.org/assignments/character-sets/character-sets.xhtml)).
+For backwards compatibility a client or server should treat the string `utf8` as `utf-8`.

 ### Example: